 The Working Group on Rural Issues organises an annual conference to closely and proactively examine these and other issues.

-We’re taking bookings for the 2016 Conference that takes place in North Yorkshire in February 2016.
+We’re taking bookings for the 2017 Conference that takes place in Salisbury in February 2017.

 The bishop with responsibility for rural affairs is the Rt Rev Seamus Cunningham, Bishop of Hexham and Newcastle.